budui/go-isso/README.md

 **This is still a work in progress**

-New develop take place in branch `construction`.
+New develop take place in branch `dev`.

 If you want to develop `go-isso`, fell free to [contact](https://wrong.wang/about/) me.